-The quality we built into your new Oldsmobile gives us the confidence to back it with the Oldsmobile Edge-the while your vehicle is in for warranty service.
-With the Oldsmobile Edge, we've pledged to make your ownership experience a great one.
+The quality we built into your new Oldsmobile gives us the confidence to back it with the Oldsmobile Edge-the

 most comprehensive owner

 satisfaction program in the

 industry.
 The Edge gives you

 24-hour roadside assistance,

-Bumper-to-Bumper Plus Warranty
+Bumper-to-Bumper Warranty

 protection, even free transportation

-e your vehicle is in for warranty
+while your vehicle is in for warranty

+service.
+With the Oldsmobile Edge, we've

+pledged to make your ownership

+experience a great one.